Lead in Protein Powders: Understanding the Risk and Safety Standards

 FDA Regulation: Dietary Supplements vs. Food Products

 Dietary supplements, such as protein powders, are governed by relaxed standards in the United States.
 Supplements are regulated under the 1994 Dietary Health and Safety Act.
-Under this law, dietary supplements are presumed safe unless found otherwise, meaning that any regulation of a product occurs only after a documented incident involving its use triggers an investigation.
+Under this law, dietary supplements are presumed safe unless otherwise found to be unsafe, meaning that any regulation of a product occurs only after a documented incident involving its use triggers an investigation.
 Further, there is no federal regulation specifying a permissible level of lead in supplements.
 While not a law, the FDA has announced an interim reference level of 8.8 μg/day for adults (2.2 μg/day for children).
 For perspective, average daily lead intake is estimated at 5.3 μg/day

 California's Prop 65: The Role of Warning Labels and Exposure Limits

-One US state, California, has led the way in curbing lead exposure in the US population with a1986 law called Prop 65.
+One US state, California, has led the way in curbing lead exposure in the US population with a 1986 law called Prop 65.
 Prop 65 required companies to warn consumers if their products or processes could expose people to chemicals (including lead) that could cause cancer, reproductive, or developmental harm.
 Companies responded to pressure to place warning labels on their products by changing their manufacturing processes to reduce the presence of those chemicals.
 Blood samples collected from both Californians and non-Californians since the passage of Prop 65 have shown reduced levels of pollutants named in the law, including lead levels, which decreased significantly from 1999 to 2016, indicating that regulation can be an effective tool for changing industry practices.

 Identifying Safer Protein Powder Options